 If you're on the Professional or Enterprise plan, you can use a feature called Automatic Redaction to redact, or remove, digits from credit card numbers found in ticket comments or custom fields so that the numbers are no longer useful.
-The data is redacted when the ticket is incoming to prevent the full credit card number from being stored with Zendesk.
+The data is redacted when the ticket is incoming, and on future comments and internal notes, to prevent the full credit card number from being stored with Zendesk.
 This helps keep confidential information out of Zendesk.

 Note: Redacting credit card numbers already in the system is not supported.

 Credit card numbers are identified in incoming tickets and comments/internal notes by using the Luhn algorithm and by looking for the prefixes and lengths of common credit card types.
 The checks don't guarantee that all credit card numbers will be identified.
 They also don't guarantee that some numbers that aren't credit card numbers will be skipped.
 The system does check for phone number and URL patterns and skips them.
 For example, some international phone numbers may pass the Luhn check -- though if the numbers start with a +, they won't be redacted.